 B1: Intermediate French writing challenges

 A good writer is a good reader.
 Reading regularly is an excellent way to improve your knowledge of French structure, grammar, and vocabulary.
-Read opinion pieces, essays, newspaper articles, and the like to see the types of connecting and transitional phrases that are commonly used.
-Then try writing a short opinion piece and posting it on an online forum such as Lang-8 to request comments and corrections from native French speakers.
+Read opinion pieces, essays and newspaper articles to see the types of connecting and transitional phrases that are commonly used.
+Try writing a short opinion piece and posting it on an online forum such as Hi-Native to request comments and corrections from native French speakers.

 25 minutes / 25 points